willi-kappler/rust_2020/README.md

 For example one of our projects is [EarthShape](https://esdynamics.geo.uni-tuebingen.de/earthshape) ([videos](https://go.daf.li/EarthShape)), where we use Rust in production (yay!).
 We have four weather stations in Chile that are sending data via the Iridium satellite network and on our server the data is collected, stored into a database and pre-processed.
 Yes you may have guessed it - the software running on the server is written in Rust!
 It's been running, collecting and processing data for several years now without any problems!
-(To be fair the application is small but you have to start somewhere...)
+(To be honest the application is small but you have to start somewhere...)

 I plan (and wish) to do more in Rust, newer tools are written in Rust and I'm slowly translating old code to Rust when possible.